twinnydotdev/twinny-docs/src/content/docs/teams/gateway.md

 ## 4. Add developers

+Nothing needs to be sent over chat.
+Alice opens **Connect to team** in the twinny sidebar, enters the gateway URL and chooses **Request a key**.
+She reads you the code VS Code shows her.
+It appears under **Sign-in requests** on the admin page with her suggested name and machine; you type the key name and **approve**.
+Her VS Code collects the key by itself and runs the connection check.
+Codes last ten minutes, and approve only a code someone has read to you.

-On the admin page, **Keys → name → create key**, or:
+You can also make keys yourself, on the admin page (**Keys → name → create key**) or:

 ```sh
 npx twinny-server keys create alice
 ```

-Send Alice the key over a channel you trust; it is a password.
-She connects from the twinny sidebar, see [Connect to your team](/twinny-docs/teams/connect/).
+and send the key over a channel you trust; it is a password.
+Either way, see [Connect to your team](/twinny-docs/teams/connect/) for Alice's side.
 Set the team's default models on the admin page under **Providers & models** so that connecting configures chat, autocomplete and embeddings for her in one step.

 One key per person.
 Usage is attributed per key, so a shared key defeats the point.
 Revoking a key (`keys revoke alice`, or **revoke** on the page) takes effect within a second, no restart.